arbor-sim/arbor/doc/py_recipe.rst

     .. function:: get_probes(gid)

-        Returns a vector containing (in order) all the probes on a given cell `gid`.
+        Returns a list containing (in order) all the probes on a given cell `gid`.

         By default returns an empty list.